krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 VPN connection is a secure connection between your on-premises equipment and your VPCs.
 Each VPN connection has two VPN tunnels which you can use for high availability.
 A VPN tunnel is an encrypted link where data can pass from the customer network to or from AWS.
 The following diagram shows the high-level connectivity with virtual private gateways.

 With AWS Transit Gateway, you can simplify the connectivity between multiple VPCs and also connect to any VPC attached to AWS Transit Gateway with a single VPN connection.
 AWS Transit Gateway also enables you to scale the IPsec VPN throughput with equal cost multi-path (ECMP) routing support over multiple VPN tunnels.
 A single VPN tunnel still has a maximum throughput of 1.25 Gbps.
 If you establish multiple VPN tunnels to an ECMP-enabled transit gateway, it can scale beyond the default maximum limit of 1.25 Gbps.
 You also must enable the dynamic routing option on your transit gateway to be able to take advantage of ECMP for scalability.

+#### When would you use a VPC Endpoint instead of a NAT Gateway?

+VPC Endpoint: Private, internal-only access to AWS services (S3, DynamoDB, etc.)
+- Traffic never goes to the internet.
+- Lower latency and cost for large S3/DynamoDB traffic.

+NAT Gateway: Provides internet access for private subnets.
+- Charges per GB and per hour.
+- All outbound traffic goes via internet → potential exposure.

+#### How can you audit all traffic in your VPC?
+Can VPC Flow Logs capture all packets?

+- VPC Flow Logs capture metadata: source/destination IP, port, protocol, accept/reject.
+- Cannot capture payloads → for packet inspection, use traffic mirroring.
+- Can be published to CloudWatch Logs or S3 for auditing.
+- Works per ENI, subnet, or VPC level.